thelichedev/blog/posts/defect_evaluation.md

   Fixing the defect does not imply massively fixing users data, or informing the users of the defect.

-- **after noticeable user impact**: we found the defect through direct users feedback, increase of customer support charge, or discovery of users data corruption.
+- **after noticeable user impact**: we found the defect through direct users feedback, increase of customer support load, or discovery of users data corruption.

   Fixing the defect implies fixing users data, sometimes informing the users of the defect and apologizing.